13 Balloon Centerpiece Ideas That Actually Work for Weddings

 Silver orb balloons are such a chic choice for your wedding tablescape.
 They hover above your table setting and reflect light in such a beautiful way that instantly elevates your tables.

 These balloons aren’t little cheap balloons you’d find at a kid’s birthday party.
 They actually look elegant and sophisticated.
+And honestly, as an Interstellar fan, these are SUCH a W for me.

 I love the monochromatic feel of this tablescape.
 By adding some festive details silver confetti or some twinkle lights, it helps take the balloons from “boring and simple” to “Party!”
 Your guests will know you’re celebrating without being too serious.